top of page

 What happens if I have a situation that is out of my hands and I need to cancel on short notice/less than 4 days notice/day of?

-It is always appreciated to communicate.
-This stipulation is in place to protect myself from being no-showed or my time disregarded.
+Communication is the key.
+My cancelation policy is in place to protect myself from being no-showed or my time disregarded.
 It is often very difficult to fill a time slot on short notice so a last minute cancelation or no-show usually means I make zero dollars that was otherwise budgeted.
 The forfeited deposit covers a very small portion of my loss of income.
 HOWEVER, I am super chill and fairly reasonable, so as long as you communicate with me in a friendly manner, I usually am willing to work with you.
 I too have been a victim of "life happens" so I totally get it, sometimes things are just out of our hands.

 What are reasons for declining a tattoo request?